Malicious Email Mitigation Strategies

 Implement additional email content filter functionality

-- For further information on conservatively deploying DMARC, please refer to Google's Prevent Outgoing Spam with DMARC.
-This may be of use if organisations have a complex email configuration and are unaware of where exactly sent emails originate from within their domain, or if organisations are otherwise concerned about the risk of legitimate emails sent from their organisation's domain being rejected.
+For further information on conservatively deploying DMARC, please refer to Google: Add a DMARC record.
+This may be of use if organisations have a complex email configuration and are unaware of where exactly sent emails originate from within their domain, or if organisations are otherwise concerned about the risk of legitimate emails sent from their organisation’s domain being rejected.

 |Perform automated dynamic analysis of attachments run in a sandbox||Excellent||Low||Medium||Low||Prevent||Yes||No||No|